namphilkim/Sjogren_Syndrome_BCR_Repertoire/README.md

 From the Gene Expression Omnibus database, download the repertoire data with the accession number GSE308513 and put the HC data and SS data in the asm_file and sjogren_file repectively.

+The registration of repertoire characteristics wil take up to ten mintes depending on hardware.

-All other figures are recreated from the intermediate files provided.
+All other figures are recreated from the intermediate files provided and are generated within a minute.

 Run the Sjogren_code_wrapped_up.ipynb on jupyter notebook to obtain figures.